 Usually customers come to us and say, ‘How do I make the biggest impact for the least amount of money?’
 Local search optimization is where we put our money almost every time.

 Odd Dog Media conducted a survey on what characteristics landed local businesses at the top of search results.
-They discovered that the businesses had three things in common: a map with their location, a click-to-call phone number, and a link to click for directions.
-Those factors converted 4x the rate of any other source of traffic including ads, other organic search traffic, and referrals from other websites.
+They discovered that the businesses had three things in common.
+They had a map with their location, a click-to-call phone number, and a link to click for directions.
+Those factors converted 4x the rate of any other source of traffic.
+This included ads, other organic search traffic, and referrals from other websites.

 Local SEO means getting a business to show up where customers are actually looking.
 There are easy steps to take to do just that.
 First, make sure Google My Business page is up to date.
 Second, implement a plan to measure and optimize website traffic.